 My very first backpacking trip abroad was a three-month solo journey across Europe — although I didn’t plan it to be that way.
 I was actually supposed to go with a friend, but about two months before our departure she had to cancel.

-At first I wanted to scrap the whole trip, but I’d been planning this big trip for months (and dreaming about it for years).
+At first, I wanted to scrap the whole trip, but I’d been planning this big trip for months (and dreaming about it for years).
 Plus I’d already bought the non-refundable plane ticket, so I started researching solo travel.

-The idea of traveling alone, especially as a woman, never even crossed my mind until that point, but the more I researched the more I came to realize that solo travel was something that sounded amazing.
-I decided throw caution to the wind and just do it.
+The idea of traveling alone, especially as a woman, never even crossed my mind until that point, but the more I researched it, the more I came to realize that solo travel was something that sounded amazing.
+I decided to throw caution to the wind and just do it.

-Ok, I was a little nervous before heading off.
+Okay, I was a little nervous before heading off.
 I remember having a mini-freakout when I was on the plane, but I was able to pull myself together pretty quickly.
 As soon as I landed in London I successfully made it to my hotel using the Tube.
 Success!

 I’ve gathered some of my best tips and advice for solo women travelers in Europe.
 These are the things I wish I would have known before I traveled to Europe alone.
 I urge you all to learn from my mistakes!

 The first week of traveling solo was the toughest for me.
 I was still a little timid, and I tended to keep to myself.
 I would spend all day walking around and then come back to the hostel and not have anyone to talk to.

 Then one night I decided to cook a meal for myself at the hostel.
 I went down to the kitchen and there was another solo female traveler trying to organize a group meal.
 She asked me if I wanted to chip in a little money, and she would make a big meal for whoever was interested.